 Manuscript handwriting is taught in first grade.
 Letter formation, letter size, neatness and spacing are emphasized.

-Students engage in teacher-led guided reading groups which allow students to develop reading skills through a variety of texts at each child’s reading level.
-Decoding and comprehension strategies are taught and reinforced during guided reading.
+Students engage in teacher-led reading groups which allow students to develop reading skills through a variety of texts at each child’s reading level.
+Decoding and comprehension strategies are taught and reinforced throughout all literacy instruction.

 Phonics and Spelling-